Blombos Cave: Nassarius kraussianus marine shell beads

 More than 70 marine shell beads of the sea snail species Nassarius kraussianus have been found in the M1 and Upper M2 phases at Blombos Cave.
 The beads are exclusively confined to the Still Bay occupation units, and the majority have been found in the M1 phase.
 It has been argued that the marine shells were deliberately pierced through the aperture, probably with a bone tool, thus creating of a small-sized perforation.
 Contextual information, morphometric, technological and use-wear analysis of the Blombos Cave beads, alongside experimental reproduction of wear patterns, show that the Nassarius kraussianus shells were strung, perhaps on cord or sinew and worn as a personal ornament.
 A cluster of 24 perforated Nassarius kraussianus has been recovered from one of the Still Bay units and strengthens this interpretation, as it appears that these shells originated from a single beadwork.
 Beside the deliberate perforation of the Nassarius shells, repeated rubbing of the beads against one another and against the cord, have resulted in discrete use wear facets on each bead that are not observed on these shells in their natural environment.
 These use-wear patterns are the principal factor that defines the shells as beads.
 Also, the consistency in shell size and colour indicates that the Nassarius shells were carefully selected.
-Ochre has been detected inside some of the shell beads, implicating that they were subject to deliberate or indirect use of ochre as a colouring agent.
+Ochre has been detected inside some of the shell beads, implying that they were subject to deliberate or indirect use of ochre as a colouring agent.